 The technique gained a lot of popularity starting around 2009 because of a book called Born to Run by Christopher McDougall.
 The book is about a Mexican tribe who have been running and racing barefoot their whole lives.

 The key to benefitting from barefoot running is knowing how to do it correctly.
 A lot of people try to start the barefoot technique on their own, but you should learn from a coach, because if you land the wrong way you’ll injure yourself and adopt incorrect form.
 It can take a while to master, and learning from a pro is essential to doing that.

-If you’re moderately fit, try it.
+If you’re moderately fit, and it interests you, give it a try.
 Ideally, barefoot running is for people who have already been following a fitness routine for at least six months, are running consistently and have lower-body strength.
-I wouldn’t recommend this regimen to those just beginning to exercise, as they'll probably lack the postural control and calf strength needed to barefoot run safely and effectively.
+If you're just beginning to exercise, hold off until you fit that profile.
+It's only then that you'll have the postural control and calf strength needed to barefoot run safely and effectively.